Questions on Hemorrhoids

 Q: Will I be able to converse in English during my treatment?

 - Of course.
-However, understand that the senior doctors themselves were rotated to North America from hospitals in China, and therefore English is not their first language.
-This means that smalltalk and chitchat may not be in abundance.
+While the Senior Doctors themselves were rotated to North America from hospitals in China (and therefore English is not their first language), they and their support staff will provide you with a full understanding of all procedures and expectations ¡V in English.

 Q: Are lifestyle changes recommended?

 - It may be that aspects of your diet or lifestyle are not optimal for one with a tendency to rectal problems.
-The professionals at NATCM will be happy to discuss this with you.
+The professionals at NATCM will be happy to discuss this with you and help tailor a protocol for you.

 Q: Do I need any therapeutic devices post treatment?